What is it?

 - Plastic Cups, Plates – 656,276

-Find more information from NOAA and the Ocean Conservancy
+For more information from NOAA and The Ocean Conservancy.

 In 2019, over 900 volunteers across 21 sites within Erie County picked up, counted and tabulated 2,825 pounds of trash from the Lake Erie Watershed.
 That is over 1 ton of trash collected on a Saturday morning!